Music at Pendle

 Our aim at Pendle is to make music an enjoyable learning experience and help to enhance the children's personal and social development.

 Music is primarily taught through the Charanga scheme; the scheme is an interactive teaching aid with planned progression built in.
 This means that the children are increasingly challenged as they move through the school.

 Teaching of music at Pendle covers three important aspects:

 Although music is taught primarily as a stand alone subject (being the only subject taught through the medium of sound), throughout school it is also used as a teaching aid and a way to foster a love of learning.
 In Reception this may involve counting songs whilst in Year 6, musical rhymes may be used to commit to memory the more challenging aspects of mathematics or even grammar!

 In Year 4, all children are given the opportunity to learn an instrument under the guidance of specialist music teachers from the Lancashire Music Hub.
 The Wider Opportunities Programme (WOPPs) is provided free of charge to all children in year four, for which all musical instruments are provided by the music service.
 Each child can choose between the flute and the clarinet and is able to continue with lessons throughout Years 5 and 6 if he/she so wishes (depending on parental consent to payment for group lessons).

 We are very proud of our community links developed through music and these further enhance our children's learning.
 Frequent opportunities are taken to immerse our children in music in the 'wider world' through learning and experiencing songs from different cultures, which increase a child’s knowledge and understanding of the world.
 Our school choir also frequently performs at local Care Homes and takes part in the yearly Singing Together project.
-All children have the opportunity to perform in key stage musical performances, this year the Key Stage 2 Christmas concert at St Mary's Church, Clitheroe.
+All children have the opportunity to perform in key stage musical performances, this year the Key Stage 2 Christmas concert will be at St Mary's Church in Clitheroe.